Orchestrated objective reduction: Background

 Thus, the greater the mass–energy of the object, the faster it will undergo OR and vice versa.
 Mesoscopic objects could collapse on a timescale relevant to neural processing.

 An essential feature of Penrose's theory is that the choice of states when objective reduction occurs is selected neither randomly (as are choices following wave function collapse) nor algorithmically.
 Rather, states are selected by a "non-computable" influence embedded in the Planck scale of spacetime geometry.
 Penrose claimed that such information is Platonic, representing pure mathematical truths, which relates to Penrose's ideas concerning the three worlds: the physical, the mental, and the Platonic mathematical world.
 In Shadows of the Mind (1994), Penrose briefly indicates that this Platonic world could also include aesthetic and ethical values, but he does not commit to this further hypothesis.

-The Penrose–Lucas argument was criticized by mathematicians, computer scientists, and philosophers, and the consensus among experts in these fields is that the argument fails, with different authors attacking different aspects of the argument.
-Minsky argued that because humans can believe false ideas to be true, human mathematical understanding need not be consistent and consciousness may easily have a deterministic basis.
-Feferman argued that mathematicians do not progress by mechanistic search through proofs, but by trial-and-error reasoning, insight and inspiration, and that machines do not share this approach with humans.
+The Penrose–Lucas argument has been criticized by mathematicians, computer scientists, and philosophers, and the consensus among experts in these fields is that the argument fails, with different authors attacking various aspects of it.
+Marvin Minsky has argued that because humans can believe false ideas to be true, human mathematical understanding need not be consistent, and consciousness may easily have a deterministic basis.
+Solomon Feferman has argued that mathematicians do not progress by mechanistic search through proofs, but by trial-and-error reasoning, insight, and inspiration, and that machines do not share this approach with humans.

 Orch OR

-Penrose outlined a predecessor to Orch OR in The Emperor's New Mind, coming to the problem from a mathematical viewpoint and in particular Gödel's theorem, but lacked a detailed proposal for how quantum processes could be implemented in the brain.
+Penrose outlined a predecessor to Orch OR in The Emperor's New Mind, coming to the problem from a mathematical viewpoint and in particular Gödel's theorem, but it lacked a detailed proposal for how quantum processes could be implemented in the brain.
 Stuart Hameroff separately worked in cancer research and anesthesia, which gave him an interest in brain processes.
 Hameroff read Penrose's book and suggested to him that microtubules within neurons were suitable candidate sites for quantum processing, and ultimately for consciousness.
 Throughout the 1990s, the two collaborated on the Orch OR theory, which Penrose published in Shadows of the Mind (1994).

 Hameroff's contribution to the theory derived from his study of the neural cytoskeleton, and particularly on microtubules.
 As neuroscience has progressed, the role of the cytoskeleton and microtubules has assumed greater importance.
-In addition to providing structural support, microtubule functions include axoplasmic transport and control of the cell's movement, growth and shape.
+In addition to providing structural support, microtubule functions include axoplasmic transport and control of the cell's movement, growth, and shape.

 Orch OR combines the Penrose–Lucas argument with Hameroff's hypothesis on quantum processing in microtubules.
 It proposes that when condensates in the brain undergo an objective wave function reduction, their collapse connects noncomputational decision-making to experiences embedded in spacetime's fundamental geometry.
 The theory further proposes that the microtubules both influence and are influenced by the conventional activity at the synapses between neurons.